 Full range of practical communication language exercises: reading comprehension, listening comprehension, written expression, oral expression.
 Learners will be able to use the foreign language in a simple way for the following purposes:

-1. Giving and obtaining factual information:
+Giving and obtaining factual information:

-• personal information (e.g. name, address, place of origin, date of birth, education, occupation)

-• non-personal information (e.g. about places and how to get there, time of day, various facilities and services, rules and regulations, opening hours, where and what to eat, etc.)
+- Personal information (e.g. name, address, place of origin, date of birth, education, occupation) - Non-personal information (e.g. about places and how to get there, time of day, various facilities and services, rules and regulations, opening hours, where and what to eat, etc.)

-- 2. Establishing and maintaining social and professional contacts, particularly: - meeting people and making acquaintances - extending invitations and reacting to being invited - proposing/arranging a course of action exchanging information, views, feelings, wishes, concerning matters of common interest, particularly those relating to personal life and circumstances, living conditions and environment, educational/occupational activities and interests, leisure activities and social life making arrangements (planning, tickets, reservations, etc.) for travel, accommodation, appointments, leisure activities
+Establishing and maintaining social and professional contacts, particularly:

+- Meeting people and making acquaintances - Extending invitations and reacting to being invited

+- Proposing/arranging a course of action - Exchanging information, views, feelings, wishes, concerning matters of common interest, particularly those relating to personal life and circumstances, living conditions and environment, educational/occupational activities and interests, leisure activities and social life

-3. Carrying out certain transactions:
+Carrying out certain transactions: